grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "If you kill one of my fuckin' crew members, I'm dropping your boat into the fuckin' deepest hole of the ocean Shakes."

-"It's not my fault if I'm just a natural fuckin' athlete."
+"_Captain_ Shakes.
+And it's not my fault if I'm just a natural fuckin' athlete."

-Hemi easily hefted the bicycle with the motorcycle fork welded to it.
-He looked at Shakes, "come on Shakes, let us ride."
+Hemi leveled the bicycle with the motorcycle fork welded to it without effort.
+He looked at Shakes, "Come, Captain Shakes, let us ride."
 He started down the cargo hold at a steady pace.
 Shakes caught up with him easily, but despite steering into Hemi multiple times and repeated efforts to twist Hemi's handlebars, had no success at keeping himself from ending up in the oily puddle of bilge again as the two riders arrived at the far end of the cargo hold.

 The riding went on like this, with various crew taking turns, swapping out bikes, pointing out what worked and what did not when it came to staying upright, or plowing someone else down.
 After half an hour or so Hemi dragged a rotting old wooden ramp from among the random refuse lashed to the hull and set it up just at the end of the cargo hold.
 Shakes shot down the length of the cargo hold and went off the ramp with the deliberate aim to come down in the bilge water, attempting to achieve as high a splash mark on the hull as he could manage.

 The bike came to a stop with a precarious tilt.
 Shakes got off the bike and walked it back up the cargo hold towards Percy and Hemi.
 When he got a bit closer they could see the front wheel was no longer attached to the bike.
-"The fucking fork snapped in half!"
-He shouted up to them.
+"The fucking fork snapped in half!" he shouted up to them.

 Percy grinned, "that frame was aluminum and that's how aluminum fails --- snaps in pieces with no warning.
 That's why submarine hulls are made of steel, it bends when it fails, but stays in tact."